 as the location is known.

-When compiling MySQL Cluster from source, no special options are
+When compiling NDB Cluster from source, no special options are

 Configuring the build with